 Each project is unique and different.
-Installation advice or recommendations are given as a courtesy and not intended to take the place of an installer's visual inspection, expertise or informed judgment, the end user / contractor on-site is ultimately responsible for ensuring that selected products are appropriate for local conditions and / or their final use of the product.
+Installation advice or recommendations are given as a courtesy and not intended to take the place of an installer's visual inspection, expertise or informed judgment, which will override any advice or recommendations given in these Installation Guidelines.
+The end user / contractor on-site is ultimately responsible for ensuring that selected products are appropriate for state or local building codes, ensuring a safe distance from heat sources such as wood stoves, fireplaces, space heaters and the final use of the product.